ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 #### `ShotsPerBarrel` *(v1.04)*
 - **Type**: `Int`
-- **Description**: Number of shots per barrel before cycling to next launch point
+- **Description**: Number of shots that must be fired from the current barrel or launch point before the weapon cycles to the next available barrel or launch point.
+This property is used for multi-barrel weapons (like rocket launchers with multiple tubes or multi-cannon weapons) to control the firing sequence.
+When a weapon has multiple barrels or launch points defined on the unit's model, this property determines how many shots are fired from each barrel before moving to the next one.
+This creates a realistic firing pattern where barrels fire in sequence rather than all at once.
+For example, if set to 3, the weapon will fire 3 shots from the first barrel, then 3 shots from the second barrel, and so on, cycling through all available barrels.
+If set to 0 or 1, the weapon cycles to the next barrel after each shot.
+This property only has an effect if the unit has multiple barrels or launch points defined in its model.
+- **Default**: `0`
 - **Example**: `ShotsPerBarrel = 3`

 ### Additional Advanced Properties

 #### `CanAttackWithoutTarget` *(GMX Zero Hour only)*
 - **Type**: `Bool`
-- **Description**: Whether weapon can attack ground positions without a specific target
+- **Description**: Whether the weapon can attack ground positions without requiring a specific target unit.
+When enabled, the weapon can be fired at ground locations (terrain positions) even when no valid target is present at that location.
+This allows weapons to be used for area denial, pre-emptive strikes, or attacking locations where targets might be (like buildings or suspected enemy positions).
+When disabled, the weapon can only fire when a valid target is acquired within the [`AttackRange`](#attackrange).
+This property is useful for artillery weapons, mortars, or other indirect-fire weapons that should be able to target ground positions for tactical purposes.
+- **Default**: `No`
 - **Example**: `CanAttackWithoutTarget = Yes`

 #### `LeechRangeWeapon` *(v1.04)*